 NCOD is also an opportunity for out and proud persons to share their coming out story to the world.
 Eichberg continued "It is imperative that we come out and let people know who we are and disabuse them of their fears and stereotypes."
 The more people are exposed to persons who may seem different to them, the more they realise how alike they really are.
 Sharing your coming out story sends an invaluable message to persons who are struggling to come out, or even to accept who they are.
 The trials you've had to overcome and how you did it are deeply encouraging for someone who’s still in the early stages of their journey to hear.

 If you're reading this and you are not out yet, hang in there.
 I know how tough it can be; I’ve only been out a few months myself.
 I grew up in a country where being gay can get you killed; having to always 'pass' as straight and keep looking over my shoulder was traumatising.
 For years I was so worried about being disowned by my family and being rejected by my friends.
 Eventually I concluded that even if I lost everything, it would be worth it to be able to live the life I wanted to live.
 Sadly, as expected, my parents reacted very negatively.
-On the other hand I was so moved by the outpouring of love and support by others in my family, my friends and my workmates.
+On the other hand I was so moved by the outpouring of love and support by others in my life.
 Even by people I wasn't expecting to accept me.
 My parents will take time to come around, but I'm confident that they will.

 Everyone's journey is different, so please don't beat yourself up for not being where you want to be.
 You will come out at the right time for you; you're never going to be "too late".
 And when you do, there will be a big, bright, colourful and fabulous world out there waiting for you.
 In the meantime, please reach out for help if you need it; your mental health should be your #1 priority.
 In my darkest hours I'd always be so comforted by calling the Samaritans and the Switchboard LGBT hotlines (helpful resources will be linked below).